rubellyte/SBItemUtils/README.md

 - If you don't already have it, install Silverfeelin's [Manipulated UI](https://github.com/Silverfeelin/Starbound-ManipulatedUI/releases); ItemUtils depends on it.

 ### Optional (but strongly recommended):
-- Set `safeScripts` in your `starbound.config` to `false` to enable item JSON exports.
+- Set `safeScripts` in your `starbound.config` to `false` to enable item JSON exports and faster importing.
-- Change `IUUI.mod_directory` in `/scripts/itemutilsui.lua` to the path of your ItemUtils directory (e.g. `"C:/Games/Starbound/mods/ItemUtils"`).
-Note: Use `/` to separate folders, *not* `\`.
-- Change `IUUI.item_subdir` in `/scripts/itemutilsui.lua` to a subdirectory of your mod folder, if you want to store the item files in a subdirectory.
-Note that this must both start and end with `/`.
+- Configure the file paths in the settings page of the ItemUtils UI (small gear icon in top right)
 - Increase the value of `luaInstructionLimit` in `starbound.config` to allow the encryption of more complex items.
 You'll know if this needs to be higher if your log contains `(LuaInstructionLimitReached)` errors.

 # Usage
 ### Item import/export/dupe:
 Open the ItemUtils MUI interface.
-Type a file name into the box (prefix with `/`!).
+Type a file name into the box.
 The UI will attempt to read/write the JSON file by that name in the ItemUtils directory.
 The item exported/duplicated will be the one in your hand.

 ### Item encryption:
 Type in an encryption key for your weapon, and hit "Encrypt" to make an encrypted copy of your held weapon.
 Add the key you used to the `keys.json` file at the root of the ItemUtils folder (create it if it doesn't exist).
 See `keys.json.example` for formatting. **Important encryption note:** Your item's `"animationCustom"` *cannot* be encrypted!
 Store part images in `"animationParts"` if you don't want them stolen!